 Spring has finally sprung, and it’s time to start thinking about taking life outdoors once again.
 Is your deck ready for the summer?
 Do you even have a deck?
 If you’re considering replacing your old decking or building a new one from scratch, you may be asking yourself if there is another decking material option besides hardwood.
 Well, there is a fantastic alternative, and it’s made of bamboo.

 Bamboo is a much more environmentally friendly building material than hardwood.
 As you probably know, many of the Earth’s forests have been destroyed from harvesting wood, and this is one reason hardwood has become so increasingly expensive over the past 10 years.
-Bamboo, on the other hand, is responsibly harvested and can regenerate itself in as little as 3-5 years.
-The reason for this incredibly quick regrowth is because bamboo is actually grass, not wood.
-Compare that regrowth rate to hardwood trees which can take up to 50 years to regenerate, and you can see why bamboo is the more eco-friendly decking material.
+On the other hand, Bamboo is responsibly harvested and can regenerate itself in as little as 3-5 years.
+The reason for this rapid regrowth is because bamboo is actually grass, not wood.
+Compare that regrowth rate to hardwood trees, which can take up to 50 years to regenerate, and you can see why bamboo is the more eco-friendly decking material.